(The best way to learn about me, Aysha van de Paer, is to sign up for my email list community, which you can do by clicking here)

 And also with very many happy moments, unforgettably positive experiences, precious relationships with family and friends around the world, and with lots of fascinating opportunities.

-And because of all of this I have made it my mission to help other women like you finally get started with investing the right way.
+And because of all of this I have made it my mission to help other women like you learn to invest and finally get started with investing the right way.

 Because there are sooooo many wrong ways to go about it.
 And there are certainly no quick wins.